LLNL/RAJA/docs/sphinx/user_guide/tutorial/indexset_segments.rst

 types specified as template arguments.
 An index set object can be passed to the RAJA 'forall' method just like a segment.
 When the loop is run, the segments will be iterated over and each segment will be executed.
-Here, we create an index set and add the firs index set from above to it and run the loop:
+Here, we create an index set and add the first index set from above to it and run the loop:

 .. literalinclude:: ../../../../examples/ex3-indexset-segments.cpp